Best Summer Tents

 Air flow in this particular summer tent is achieved through the material used to create it.
 The hybrid mesh material allows for great airflow without allowing too much moisture to get in.

 For the most part, this tent easily prevents moisture, sun and wind from affecting the user in any measurable way.
-However, it should be noted that the rain-fly cannot be removed, and therefore may cause problems if it becomes damaged with use.
+However, it should be noted that when the rain-fly is attached, it drastically decreases the amount of air flow in the tent.

 If you’re looking for a summer tent that is easy to use and take along the trail, this is a great choice at a very reasonable price.
-While it does have a few issues when it comes to the attached rain-fly, it is by far a viable option.
+While it does have a few issues when it comes to the rain-fly and ventilation, it is by far a viable option.

 - Lightweight and easy to carry